Senussi campaign: Operations

 In 1916, a Senussi contingent, commanded by Ramadan al-Shtaiwi, invaded Tripolitania.
 The Senussi routed a Bedouin group led by Sayed Safi al-Din at Bani Walid before Sayed Idris recalled the force and accepted the notion of a western limit of Senussi power.
 Idris established a khatt al-nar (line of fire) across the Sirtica, to prevent raiding by al-Shtaiwi and his forces, who were armed by the Italians and whose goal was to re-establish themselves inland.
 The Italians re-captured Ghadames in February 1916 but the blockade on the Senussi had little military effect, since they were well stocked with captured Italian weapons.

 In Cyrenaica, in March 1916, Sayed Hilal, a young relative of Sayed Ahmed, presented himself to the Italians at Tobruk, ostensibly seeking food for the starving peoples of the Marmarica.
 The Italians induced him to convince the Aibadat people to surrender 1,000 rifles in exchange for food.
 His good offices were used to enter the port of al-Burdi Sulaiman unopposed in May and then Sayed Ahmed's old camp at Masa'ad.
 His activities disgraced Sayed Idris and negotiations between an Anglo−Italian commission and Idris at al-Zuwaitina broke down.
 (Note: Rumour had it that he lived a life of drunkenness and debauchery among the Italian officers.)

-In Tripolitania, the Italians re-occupied Zuwarah in May 1916 and in 1917, Agilat, Sidi Bilal, Saiad and Janzur.
+In May 1916, the Italians re-occupied Zuwarah (in Tripolitania) and Bardia (in Cyrenaica).
 The British were conducting offensive operations against the Senussi.
 By early 1917, British–Italian–Senussi talks resumed at Akrama (Acroma), where the Senussi agreed to end their attacks on the British and Italians with the Accords of Acroma in April.
 The questions of disarming the populace and of the status of Islamic law were left for the future but the fighting in Cyrenaica came to an end.

 In September 1918, having been prevented from entering Tripolitania by Ottoman forces, Sayed Ahmed boarded a German submarine at al-Aqaila and went into exile in Turkey.
 In Tripolitania, local troops commanded by al-Shtaiwi and Ottoman regular soldiers led Nuri Bey and Suliman al-Baruni, resisted the Italians until the end of the war.
 Archaeological analysis of the salt pan of Kallaya, the site of a minor skirmish between Libyans on 14 November 1918, shows that they had Russian rifles captured by the Germans and Austro-Hungarians on the Eastern Front and sent to Libya via the Ottomans.